St Maarten / St Martin Recovering After Hurricane Irma

 “Thanks to a gigantic effort by public works, GEBE, Dutch Marines, Airborne Light Mobile Brigade, French Gendarmes, and ordinary people, the island is well on the way to recovery.”

 “Animal shelters on both sides of the island have managed to do a Herculean task in getting the dogs and cats that were in the shelters before the storm, ready for a flight out to the US to safety.
 Many people who offered to look after the animals during Hurricane Irma had to be evacuated.
 Some took the animals with them, but many were not able to do that and, with the shelters being destroyed, there was nowhere for these animals to go to.
 Thanks to the shelters and everyone else involved in making this happen, they now have a chance for a new life in the US.”

 “At the time of this writing, the Princess Juliana Airport was still closed to commercial traffic and only military airplanes could use the runway to bring in further aid.
 The smaller L’Esperance airport in Grand Case is open to commercial traffic from Martinique and Guadeloupe.”

 “The downside is that many, many resorts and hotels were damaged, so tourists who would like to come before the end of the year may be out of luck.
-The upside is that there are some places that came through with minimal damage like Princess Heights in Oyster Pond and The Towers in Mullet Bay, among a few others.
+The upside is that there are some places that came through with minimal damage like Princess Heights in Oyster Pond, among a few others.
 Places like Beachside Villas in Beacon Hill and La Vista’s Beach Villas did sustain damage and may be partially open by the end of the year.
 They are aiming to open the undamaged parts by December or January this year if they can get the contractors they need.

 The rest of the hotels and resorts that were not totally destroyed, are planning for a late spring opening in 2018.
 If you are planning a trip, it would be best to check with the hotel or resort of your choice to make sure that they can receive you.